Federal Aviation Administration, DOT.

 The service information referenced in this AD may be obtained from Lockheed Martin Corporation/Lockheed Martin Aeronautics Company, Airworthiness Office, Dept. 6A0M , Zone 0252, Column P-58, 86 S. Cobb Drive, Marietta, Georgia 30063.
 This information may be examined at the Federal Aviation Administration (FAA), Transport Airplane Directorate, Rules Docket, 1601 Lind Avenue, SW., Renton, Washington; or at the FAA, Atlanta Aircraft Certification Office, One Crown Center, 1895 Phoenix Boulevard, suite 450, Atlanta, Georgia; or at the Office of the Federal Register, 800 North Capitol Street, NW., suite 700, Washington, DC.Start Further Info

 William Herderich, Aerospace Engineer, Airframe and Propulsion Branch, ACE-117A, FAA, Atlanta Aircraft Certification Office, One Crown Center, 1895 Phoenix Boulevard, suite 450, Atlanta, Georgia 30349; telephone (770) 703-6082; fax (770) 703-6097.End Further Info End Preamble Start Supplemental Information

 There are approximately 10 airplanes of the affected design in the worldwide fleet.
-The FAA estimates that 1 airplane of U.S. registry would be affected by this proposed AD, that it would take approximately 16 work hours to accomplish the proposed actions, and that the average labor rate is $60 per work hour.
-Based on these figures, the cost impact of the proposed AD on U.S. operators is estimated to be $9,600, or $960 per airplane.
+The FAA estimates that 1 airplane of U.S. registry will be affected by this AD, that it will take approximately 16 work hours per airplane to accomplish the required actions, and that the average labor rate is $65 per work hour.
+Based on these figures, the cost impact of the AD on the single U.S. operator is estimated to be $1,040.